Connections

 You will define the parameters the user has to input and how these are handled by the apps engine to verify the authentication parameters.

-The Connections component sets up the details needed to authenticate with the API and ensures everything works when the user enters their credentials in the scenario editor.
+The Connections component defines the details needed to authenticate with the API and ensures everything works when the user enters their credentials in the scenario editor.

 It has three main jobs: